B07901087/PLT-code-generator/README.txt

 Video demo:
 https://youtu.be/17vUWnBCNHs

-Video demo2: (This one just show other code execution, you can just see the first demo as it's more important) https://youtu.be/Kb9_xE1tdis
+Video demo2: (In this part, I just show other code executions, the first demo is more important) https://youtu.be/Kb9_xE1tdis

 Work flow: